Time-Travel Rephotography: Experiments

-We also performed a quantitative assessment using the Fréchet Inception Distance (FID)~\cite{heusel2017gans}, a measure of realism and image quality.
-Table~\ref{tab:quant-comparison} reports the FID computed over the set of 54 output images for each technique as compared to the FFHQ dataset~\cite{karras2019style}.
-Our method achieves a lower (better) FID score compared to these other methods.
+\paragraph{Quantitative Evaluation.} Table~\ref{tab:quant-comparison} quantitatively compares our method with the baseline pipelines on their abilities to resolve degradations in the luna component, such as denoising, deblurring, enhancing contrast and details.
+We extract the \emph{Y'} channel from the \emph{Y'CrCb} color space for all the color images, and measure the quality of the restored results using the no-reference metric \emph{NIQE}~\cite{mittal2012making}.
+We also report the NIQE score for the input images as a reference.
+Our results is shown to produce more details and outperform all baseline methods in NIQE.

-Finally, we performed a user study involving 21 participants not directly involved in this project.
-Each participant was presented with a random set of 50 pairwise comparisons, and was asked to blindly choose between our result and one of the three baselines (\emph{Zhang (FFHQ)}, \emph{DeOldify} and \emph{InstColorization}), when asked \emph{Which of these two images is a higher-quality portrait?}.
-We obtained answers for all 54 images in our dataset and for all three baseline methods.
-The results of this study are presented in Table~\ref{tab:quant-comparison}.
-Our approach was consistently and significantly preferred.
+\paragraph{User Study.} We conducted a user study over the \emph{Historical Wiki Face Dataset}.
+39 users participated in the study, where each participant was presented a random set of 56 or 112 pairwise comparisons of our result and one of the three top-performing baseline pipelines (\emph{Zhang (FFHQ)}, \emph{DeOldify} and \emph{InstColorization}).
+The input image was also presented.
+The participants were asked to choose one of the two results and rated among ``significantly better'', ``slightly better'', or ``similar'', when asked ``Which of the two images is a higher-quality portrait?''
+We obtained answers for all 224 images in our dataset and all three baseline methods.
+The results of this study are presented in Fig.~\ref{fig:user-study}.
+Our approach is consistently and significantly preferred over \emph{InstColorization} and \emph{DeOldify}.
+Even compared with the strongest baseline, $58.9\%$ of the time participants perceived our results to be better compared to $29.4\%$ for \emph{Zhang (FFHQ)}. $11.7\%$ expressed no strong preference.